internetofwater/Western-Water-Datahub/readme.md

 ## Development Setup

 - This repository uses a devcontainer to allow for dynamic development inside of pygeoapi while isolating our code
-- the `.gitignore` ignores all files but ours so that we can work inside a
+- the `.gitignore` ignores all files but ours so that we can work inside a standardized environment while ignoring pygeoapi upstream code
+- when you are inside the container, run `pygeoapi serve` to run the server with hotreloading